Stirling-Tools/Stirling-Tools.github.io/docs/Modes-and-Licensing.md

 ### Switching to local from another mode

-In the desktop app: open settings, choose "Local".
-The app stores a `stirling-local-mode=true` flag and routes every operation to the bundled backend.
+In the desktop app: open settings and choose "Local".
+Every operation then runs against the bundled local backend.

 ---